About Human Care Association

 President: Shoji Nakanishi

-Paid Staffs: 27 (11 staffs with disabilities – orthopedic, visual, hearing, psychiatric)
+Staffs: 27 (9 staffs with disabilities- physical, visual, hearing, and psychiatric)

 Services: